Japanese destroyer Samidare (1935): Naval battle of Guadalcanal

-In November of 1942, the Japanese believed another major bombardment of Henderson Field, a former Japanese airbase being used by the Americans against their shipping to great effect, was necessary to recapture the field.
+In November 1942, the Japanese believed another major bombardment of Henderson Field, a former Japanese airbase being used by the Americans against their shipping to great effect, was necessary to recapture the field.
 Accordingly, the Japanese battleships Hiei and Kirishima were ordered to bombard Henderson Field, with an escort of the light cruiser Nagara and eleven destroyers, including Samidare and the rest of destroyer division 2.
 On the 9th, the force departed Truk for the bombardment.
 However, while underway rain squalls broke up the formation and left the destroyers grouped together in small clusters; in turn leaving Samidare as the last ship of a group, following Murasame and Asagumo.